igorwaw/advent22/README.md

 #### 9. Rope Bridge

 At first I thought it was so easy that I decided to add visualization with pygame.
-Turned out that calculating tail position was prone to strange logic errors which meant it worked in almost all circumstances.
+Turned out that calculating tail position was prone to strange logic errors which meant it worked in ALMOST all circumstances.
 At least, moving from part 1 to part 2 wasn't hard.

+### 10. Cathode-Ray Tube

+That was so much easier than the previous 3 puzzles.
+Part 1 took only a few minutes, part 2 was a bit harder but not a challenge either.
+Still, I had some logic errors, mostly coming from not reading the instructions carefuly enough.
+All those commented out "print" commands are a result of this.